-The parts of speech and their functions are mastered by working with the classical Montessori materials such as grammar boxes.
+The parts of speech and their functions are mastered by working with the classic Montessori materials such as grammar boxes.
 Definitions and symbols are correlated with each part of speech.
 Grammar studies are integrated to reinforce work the child has already mastered.
-For example, identifying adjectives in phrases describing three types of triangles.

-Students study word families, study word origins, and their meanings.
+Students study word families, origins, and their meanings.
 Spelling skills are assessed weekly.
-Print and cursive skills are reinforced through practice, journaling. and class work.
+Print and cursive skills are reinforced through practice, journaling, and class work.

 Geography studies are integrated with history and science.
 Students learn about many different cultures as they learn about other countries.
 The evolution of geography since the formation of the earth is part of our study.
 Favorite activities include independent or group research on a country’s physical features and major landmarks.

 History begins with the concept of the passage of time.
 Geologic time and the study of civilization throughout history are examined.
-Students learn about the creation of the Universe, the age of Earth, the age of the Universe, and the laws of the universe.
-The spiritual and material needs of people are considered.
 Research projects include the early humans, Renaissance, Ancient China, Ancient Greeks, Romans, and more.

 Mathematics & Science Curriculum Overview